|

 briefly the events of those 79 days, to describe not only Ambassador Taylor's courage but also the contribution of all the

 Canadian Embassy personnel in Tehran and the Canadian Government in Ottawa.
-Four days after the storming of the American

 Embassy, Ambassador Taylor received a call from five Americans who had escaped from the Embassy when it was overrun.
 They